 Dr. Susan Orosz will present this live, interactive, webinar on the clinical perspectives of avian nutrition.
 How can veterinary health professionals address the nutritional needs of the companion bird?
 This discussion will include the pros and cons of dietary options for the companion bird, from seed-only diets to pellets, extruded diets, and fortified whole seed diets.
 The presentation will also explore the nutritional history and physical exam findings related to nutritional status, and techniques for successful conversion to a healthy diet.
 The remainder of the seminar will focus on clinical concerns related to nutrition, including nutritional imbalances, from obesity to hypovitaminosis A, as well as nutritional management of common clinical conditions.
-See the outline below.

 About the presenter

 Dr. Susan Orosz is Director of the Bird and Exotic Pet Wellness Center in Toledo, Ohio.
 After graduation, Dr. Orosz worked at an exotics practice in San Diego before joining the University of Tennessee College of Veterinary Medicine, where she served as Section Chief for the Avian, Exotic Animal and Wildlife Medicine Service for 14 years.
 Susan lectures both nationally and internationally on avian and exotic animal medicine topics.
 She is also a Past President of the Association of Avian Veterinarians and was awarded the 2007 T.J.
 Lafeber Avian Practitioner of the Year Award.
 Dr. Orosz is also a veterinary consultant for Lafeber Company.
 [MORE]

 Note: Three slides (55-57) were inadvertently out of order between time stamp 45:20 to 46:24.
 The slides and correct accompanying text are posted below.